Achieving a Healthy Balance of Connection and Accountability in the Workplace Through Synergy

 1. First, synergy starts with clear expectations, guidelines, and action plans for the next strategic destination.
 These goals are developed and clearly articulated by leadership.
 There is no nebulous talk about success.
 The target is clear, and the team understands the assignments and roles required to achieve their part of the quest.

 4. Expose team members to new resources, such as new internal and external experts, to collaborate with them and solve specific problems.
 Problem-solving requires a complex set of skills that needs to be kept active.
-The collaborative environment we suggest fosters intimacy among team members.
+The collaborative environment we suggest fosters a sense of intimacy among team members.
 When this high-level connection is not kept active and focused on organizational outcomes, dysfunction occurs.

 How Synergy is Measured